 The Firm receives a unitary management fee for its Portfolio Management and other services performed on behalf of each Congress Fund that is an ETF.
 The annualized management fee for each ETF is charged as a percentage of assets under management.
 Management fees are accrued daily and paid monthly, in arrears.
-The Firm may also waive or defer all or a portion of its advisory fee based upon an agreement with the mutual fund to limit a fund's overall expense ratio.
 Below is the fee schedule for each of the ETFs: